• Latest

 You can also try engaging in activities that you enjoy, like reading, painting, or hiking.
 If you’re feeling particularly down, talk to your doctor about ways to improve your mood.

-Finally, remember that you’re not alone; many people feel lonely even in a relationship.
+Finally, remember you’re not alone; many people feel lonely even in a relationship.

 Being Alone vs Being Lonely

-Being alone is a positive feeling while being lonely is negative.
-When you are alone, you have an opportunity to spend time on yourself and think through your problems.
+Being alone is a positive feeling while being lonely is a negative one.
+When alone, you can spend time on yourself and think through your problems.

-If you are lonely, you might be thinking about how things could be better or how people could change.
+If you are lonely, you might think about how things could be better or how people could change.

 Why are People Married but Lonely?

-When people get married, they usually think that their life will be a bed of roses and will be happy and content with their spouse and never feel lonely again.
+When people get married, they usually think that their life will be a bed of roses and that they will be happy and content with their spouse and never feel lonely again.

-There are a few different reasons why someone might feel lonely even though they are married.
+A few reasons why someone might feel lonely even though they are married.
 One reason could be that the person is not satisfied with their marriage.
-They may be unhappy with the way things are going in their relationship, or they may not feel like they have a strong connection with their spouse.
+They may be unhappy with how things are going in their relationship, or they may not feel like they have a strong connection with their spouse.

 Another reason someone might feel lonely in a marriage is if they don’t have many friends outside of their relationship.
-When someone is only relying on their spouse for social interaction, it can lead to loneliness.
+When someone only relies on their spouse for social interaction, it can lead to loneliness.

 “A successful marriage requires falling in love many times, always with the same person.” ~ Mignon McLaughlin